 The Defense Rests, Your Honor

 The 10mm Auto is as close to perfect as any pistol cartridge can get.
 It delivers magnum power, excellent penetration, and superb accuracy.
 When housed in a proper-sized service pistol such as the 1911, S&W 1006, or Glock 20, recoil is manageable.
-Ammunition is now available in most any gun shop and there are more pistols chambered for it than ever before.
-A person who ventures forth armed with a “Ten” is well armed, indeed.
+Ammunition is now available in almost any gun shop and there are more pistols chambered for it than ever before.
+A person who ventures forth armed with a “Ten” is well-armed, indeed.

 © 2018 LJ Bonham

 Thank you for allowing me to join.
 I stumbled onto your site and was instantly hooked.
 Excellent writing and extremely informative.

 Ed Palumbo from Tualatin, OR on May 03, 2018: